 When you file your federal and state taxes jointly with your spouse and a refund is due, you will receive a check addressed to both parties.
 Whether you or your spouse can cash it alone depends on how it is written.
 You likely will need your spouse to sign the check before you attempt to cash it.
+Here's what you should know about the rules regarding cashing such checks as well as how you can get the check reissued if you experience problems.

 Uniform Consumer Credit Code